Danny-Cisco/muse-eeg-biomarkers/README.md

 ### Cell 3: Biomarker Extraction

-In this step, we extract various potential biomarkers from the EEG data, such as:
+1. Extract various potential biomarkers from the EEG data, such as:

 - **DAR (Delta/Alpha Ratio)**: The latest potential indicator for adult ADHD.
 - **TBR (Theta/Beta Ratio)**: The most common indicator for child ADHD.